-One of the most abundant colors in the plant world is orange and nature also gives us an abundance of plants that produce orange dyes.
+One of the most prominent colors in the plant world is orange and nature also gives us an abundance of plants that produce orange dyes.

 Alder Tree Bark

 Alder trees are common in the United States and across much of Europe with the red alder exclusive to the northwest portion of the United States.
 The thin outer bark is grey and typically covered with lichen while its inner bark is reddish-brown.
 The black alder is also known as the European alder.
 The grey alder is smaller, reaching a maximum height of just 15 feet.

 To achieve a yellow-orange dye, mix any growing part of the plant with alum in a boiling water bath to extract the dye.

 Bloodroot, Sanguinaria canadensis, is a perennial, herbaceous flowering plant native to eastern North America.
 Bloodroot stores sap in an orange-colored rhizome that grows shallowly under or at the soil surface.
 Plants start to bloom before the foliage unfolds in early spring and after blooming the leaves expand to their full size and go dormant in mid- to late-summer.

 Butternut trees, also called white walnut trees, are native to the United States with compound leaves that are 15 to 30 inches long.
 The leaves are hairy and have fine sharp teeth.
 The fruit of the butternut is covered with hairs that are sticky and oily to the touch.
 Fruits are single or in clusters of two to five with a hard, thick, deeply furrowed shell enclosed by a thick husk.
 The fruit of the butternut ripens in September or October and may stay on the tree until after the leaves fall.